|Flint Firebirds at Windsor Spitfires

 ||@FlintFirebirds | Facebook | Instagram

-Windsor, Ont. – The Firebirds will play their final three games of the 2018-19 season this weekend, beginning with a tilt against the Windsor Spitfires on the road Thursday night.
-Puck drop is set for 7:05 p.m. at the WFCU Centre in Windsor (capacity 6,450).
+Flint, Mich. – The Flint Firebirds begin a three-in-three weekend when the club faces-off against the Spitfires in Windsor Thursday evening.
+Puck drop is set for 7:05 p.m.
+(ET) at the WFCU Centre (cap.
+6,450).

 Players to Watch: